top of page

 Anyway, this person’s attitude was so toxic, I walked away from their employment after just nine months (in hindsight it was eight months and 29 days too long).

 But what really angered me was the fact nobody held them to account.
-As the only person of colour, I was instantly marginalised.
+As the only person of colour, I was completely marginalised and was forced to carry the burden.
+It heavily impacted on my physical, emotional and mental health, and on my personal life.

-At another recent agency role, a colleague said, in response to a comment about the wheareabouts of a Black celebrity, that he was "probably in Africa playing the bongos."
+In another recent agency, in response to a comment about the geographic base of a Black sportsperson, a white colleague freely said that the man was "probably in Africa playing the bongos."

 You'd be forgiven if you believed these incidents happened in the 1970s.
-They were in 2016 and in 2018 respectively - in an industry based on managing other people's reputations.
+They were in 2016 and 2018 respectively - in an industry focused on managing reputations!

 Standing in my power for the first time

 On Black Out Tuesday (2 June 2020) I created an anti-racism manifesto for my business.
-It felt immensely liberating – I’m in my late 40s and I was standing in my power for the first time in my professional life.
+It felt immensely liberating – I was in my late 40s and I was standing in my power for the first time in my life.

 I drafted the words quickly as they’d been swimming around in my head for decades.
-You could say I’d had a lot of preparation time for this particular bit of copywriting.
+I’d had a lot of preparation time for this particular bit of copywriting.

 When I posted the graphic on LinkedIn, Facebook and Instagram, exhilaration surged down my backbone.
-I felt excitement and relief, edged by fear.
+I felt excitement and relief, edged with fear.

 What if I lose clients?
 What if I anger people?